 Snapheal is available on the Mac App Store and is a standalone program.
 It cannot be used as a plugin and has a narrower range of editing tools beyond the erase function.
 It typically sells for $8.99.

-If you want to upgrade from the App Store version and the CK version, you’ll have to contact the Macphun support team, who will send you a special code so that you only pay the difference between the two programs rather than full price.
+If you want to upgrade from the App Store version and the CK version, you’ll have to contact the Macphun support team, who will send you a special code so that you only pay the difference between the two programs rather than the full price.

-A Detailed Review of Snapheal
+Detailed Review of Snapheal

 Setup & Interface